Chat now! We're online and ‘hair’ to help.

-The Sitting Pretty Halo is alllllllllllll natural, babe.
-Seriously though, yes, all our extensions are made from European 100% Remy human hair.
+The Sitting Pretty halo is alllllllllllll natural, babe.
+Seriously though, yes, all our extensions are made from European Textured 100% Remy human hair.
 This means it’s soft, long-lasting, and realistic.
 It also means you can treat it like your own hair and treat it with hot styling tools.

 Can you wash your hair whilst wearing your halo?
 Or do you take them off?

 It’s much easier to wash your halo by hand instead of by head.

 Simply fold your halo in half at the top of the lace, gently brushing before wetting it.
 Then soak your halo in cold water, making sure all of the hair is submerged.
 Using the Sitting Pretty Shampoo, gently lather in a downward motion to avoid tangling, then give it a rinse.
 Though you might find that you need to rinse it twice, depending on how dirty it is.

 Next, apply your Sitting Pretty Conditioner, leaving in for 5 minutes.
 Rinse thoroughly until no product is left in the hair.
 Then wring out any excess water, leaving your halo to air dry naturally, hanging from a coat hanger.
 Once dry, they’ll have a natural wave, so style as smooth and straight or as bouncy and curly as you like.

 If you’re in a hurry, our halo can be dried using a hair dryer (on a low-heat setting), but this will make you halo a little fluffy’er.
 Which is why we advise letting them dry naturally.